-Investment decisions for the Fund are made independently from those of other client accounts that may be managed or advised by the Adviser or Sub-Advisers.
-Nevertheless, it is possible that at times, identical securities will be acceptable for both the Fund and one or more of such client accounts.
-In such event, the position of the Fund and such client accounts in the same issuer may vary and the holding period may likewise vary.
-However, to the extent any of these client accounts seek to acquire the same security as the Fund at the same time, the Fund may not be able to acquire as large a position in such security as it desires, or it may have to pay a higher price or obtain a lower yield for such security.
-Similarly, the Fund may not be able to obtain as high a price for, or as large an execution of, an order to sell any particular security at the same time as the Adviser's or a Sub-Adviser's other client accounts.
+Investment decisions for a Fund are made independently from those of other client accounts that may be managed or advised by the Adviser or Sub-Adviser.
+Nevertheless, it is possible that at times, identical securities will be acceptable for both the Funds and one or more of such client accounts.
+In such event, the position of the Funds and such client accounts in the same issuer may vary and the holding period may likewise vary.
+However, to the extent any of these client accounts seek to acquire the same security as the Funds at the same time, the Funds may not be able to acquire as large a position in such security as it desires, or it may have to pay a higher price or obtain a lower yield for such security.
+Similarly, the Funds may not be able to obtain as high a price for, or as large an execution of, an order to sell any particular security at the same time as the Adviser's or Sub-Adviser's other client accounts.

-The Fund does not effect securities transactions through brokers in accordance with any formula, nor do they effect securities transactions through brokers for selling shares of the Fund.
-However, broker-dealers who execute brokerage transactions may effect purchase of shares of the Fund for its customers.
-The brokers may also supply the Fund with research, statistical and other services.
+The Funds do not effect securities transactions through brokers in accordance with any formula, nor do they effect securities transactions through brokers for selling shares of the Funds.
+However, broker-dealers who execute brokerage transactions may effect purchase of shares of the Funds for their customers.
+The brokers may also supply the Funds with research, statistical and other services.